VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-tophat-extention/README.md

 Extension made for those who may need a taller tophat.
 Made in multiple parts so it can be printed on the V0

+Corner bracket (TH_Lower_Corner_Bracket) which secures the extension to the top hat created by @aXxiZ V2.893 Thanks!!!!

 ![Tophat-On](Images/Tophat-extension-on.jpg)